 The City of Newark did have emergency rental assistance available in 2021, but due to the success of the program, the application window is now closed.
 To learn more about the program and receive updates directly from the City of Newark on potential future funding, please visit their website.
-Newark residents still qualify for the Essex County rental and utility assistance programs.
+Newark residents still qualify for the Essex County rental assistance programs.

 City of Jersey City

 The Jersey City COVID-19 Rent Relief Program is a lottery system.
 Application periods have closed and re-opened at various times and we encourage renters and landlords to check Jersey City’s rental relief website often for the most up-to-date information.